althea-net/community/defi/participants.md

 ### Token related discussions

 For token related discussions and initiatives, the community gathers in the [Althea Token Talk channel on Discord](https://discord.com/channels/477147257251299350/1030206718581411990).

+### FAQ

+#### How can I get tokens for testing as a validator?

+For the time being, you can request tokens in the [Althea Validator Faucet Discord channel](https://discord.com/channels/477147257251299350/1090251561839628318).

 [<img src="https://img.shields.io/badge/Edit%20this%20page%20on-Github-lightgrey?style=flat-square">](https://github.com/althea-net/communities/blob/main/README.md)